 - (For medical abortion) passing a few large blood clots, for up to 10 days.

-- Pregnancy symptoms, breast tenderness, nausea and fatigue, will disappear within a week or two.
+- Pregnancy symptoms, breast tenderness, nausea (feeling sick) and fatigue (tired and weak), will go within a week or two.

 - Next monthly period in four to six weeks.

 - Very heavy bleeding, soaking two full-sized sanitary pads an hour for two hours in a row or passing lots of large clots, or a clot the size of your fist.

 - Smelly vaginal discharge.